joerocklin/dimensional-lumber/examples/README.md

 2x4x33.75 - 2

 ---------- Board Buy ----------
+Boards needed for complete project in each size - mix and match if you like
 --- 8 foot boards ---
 2x4x8 - 16 ($124.00)
 2x6x8 - 2 ($27.10)